-Rob has worked on and off for the Glen Lake Association since 1977.
+Recognized by GLA’s elected officials in August, 2020 for his 40 years of service, Rob Karner has worked on and off for the Glen Lake Association since 1977.
 Currently, he is serving as our watershed biologist, newsletter columnist and occasional website photographer.
-You can often find him in the middle of Glen Lake or Fisher Lake, taking water samples, teaching on the Discovery Boat, working with riparians on their greenbelt buffers, or explaining the life cycle of swimmer’s itch.
-In addition to the water quality committee, he also works with the long-range planning committee and serves as chairperson for “Leelanau Clean Water” for Leelanau County.
+His science-based initiatives have kept GLA on the forefront of Midwest lake associations.
+You can often find him in the middle of Glen Lake or Fisher Lake, taking water samples, teaching on the Discovery Boat—a program he initiated—working with riparians on their greenbelt buffers, or explaining the life cycle of swimmer’s itch.
+In addition to the water quality committee, he also works with the long-range planning committee and served as past chairperson for “Leelanau Clean Water” for Leelanau County.

 Rob received his undergraduate degree from Michigan State University in Zoology and Biological Science.
 He earned a master’s degree in Biological Science with emphasis in Freshwater Biology from The University of Michigan.

 Rob is a retired biology teacher (of 38 years at Leelanau School) and now works for the Glen Lake Association on a year-round flexible schedule as a part-time employee.

 His high regard for the Glen Lake Watershed and its protection and preservation is evident in all his activities.
 Rob has traveled extensively in the Caribbean and has taught Marine Biology in the Florida Keys, Bonaire, and in the British Virgin Islands.
 His hobbies include reading, snorkeling, bird watching, cross-country skiing, computers, and cycling.
 Rob also runs his own photography business specializing in portraits and nature photography.

 Tricia Denton – Administrative Coordinator & Guardian Ambassador